zebleck/Brain-Tumour-Analysis/README.md

 `Data analysis.ipynb`: This Jupyter notebook is used for performing an exploratory data analysis on the preprocessed data, and training a convolutional neural network to classify tumor types.

+`VGG16 Training.ipynb`: This notebook trains a VGG16 model on our dataset, evaluates its performance, and uses Grad-CAM for interpretability.

+`flask_server.py`: A Python script that sets up a Flask server, creating an API for the VGG16 model.
+Users can submit images for classification.

+`send_img.py`: A Python script for testing the API by sending test.png to it and saving the result in the /results directory.

 `processed/`: This directory contains the processed histopathological data.

+`finetuning/`: This directory contains helper classes used for the VGG16 finetuning on our data.

 ## Download data